kahootbird/100-days-of-code/log.md

 ### Day 39: November 09, 2021
 Fetch API for post/author shold work from frontend, added X button to close posts (delete)

+### Day 40: November 10, 2021
+V-for in fetch api, figured out to do ((index,value) value) to get index.
+So more progress on mini message board..